janebmckenna/milestone-project-1/README.md

 Thank you to my mentor for all the help and advice he has offered including:
 - An elegant solution for form submission on a static site.
+- Advising on the correct testing format
+- Adivising on the layout, look and feel.